ILIAS-eLearning/ILIAS/README.md

 to an abstraction called applicative functor.
 We'll try to understand both alongside, there's enough stuff about the abstract concept on the net.

-A formlet is a thing that encapsulates two things, a builder and a collector, in a highly composable way.
-The builder is the entity that creates HTML output, while the collector is responsible for collecting values from the user input.
+A formlet is a thing that encapsulates two things, a renderer and a collector, in a highly composable way.
+The renderer is the entity that creates HTML output, while the collector is responsible for collecting values from the user input.
 The most simple formlet thus is a formlet that renders to nothing and 'collects' a constant value, regardless of the user input.